stmatveyy/BugMakers/AgniaChallenge/team_actions/src/actions/Clockify/documentation.md

 # API Calls Documentation
 ## create_new_time_entry
 Description:

 Creates a new time entry for the user to track time from the beginning of work

 Parameters:
-- workspaceName(str): Name of the workspace
+- workspaceName(WorkspaceName): Name of the workspace
-- workspaceId(str): Id of the workspace
 - billable(bool): Whether the time entry is billable of not
 - description(Annotated[str, Field(ge=1, le=3000)]): Represents time entry description.
 - end(Annotated[